|>>> VERSION FRANÇAISE|

 3. The mover shall make a brief presentation of the motion without entering into the substance of the question under debate.

-4. In debate on procedural motions, only the mover of the proposal and one delegate holding a contrary opinion shall be heard, each of whom may speak for not more than three minutes, after which the Assembly shall decide.
+4. During a debate on procedural motions, only the mover of the proposal and one delegate holding a contrary opinion shall be heard, each of whom may speak for not more than three minutes, after which the Assembly shall take a decision.

 Debates of the Assembly shall be public.
-They shall be held in private only if the Assembly so decides by a two-thirds majority of the votes cast.
+They shall be held in camera only if the Assembly so decides by a two-thirds majority of the votes cast.

 Voting shall be conducted in conformity with Articles 15 and 16 of the Statutes.

-A table giving the number of votes to which each Member of the Union is entitled shall be distributed at the opening of the Assembly.
+A table indicating the number of votes to which each Member of the IPU is entitled shall be distributed at the opening of the Assembly.

 1. Assembly votes shall be taken only after due notice has been given by the President.